YongyiLuo98/BVSim/README.md

 | `-indel_input_bed` | str | Input single BED file | None |
 | `-file_list` | str | Input list of multiple BED files | None |

+##### Mode and Sum Parameters

+The `-mode` parameter determines how the simulation calculates probabilities for insertions and deletions.
+It accepts two values:

+- **'probability'**: In this mode, probabilities for insertions and deletions are derived from the empirical data provided in the input BED files.
+The total number of variations can be defined by the `-sum` parameter.
+If `-sum` is set to `True`, the total number of insertions or deletions will be the maximum of the calculated empirical total or the specified values in `-sv_ins` or `-sv_del`.
+This allows for flexibility in controlling the total number of SVs in the simulation.

+- **'empirical'**: When set to this mode, the simulation directly uses the empirical values from the input data without any probability calculations.
+The total number of variations will be the sum of the provided empirical data.

+The `-sum` parameter, when enabled, alters the total number of insertions and deletions based on the specified empirical data.
+If disabled, the simulation uses the fixed total values defined in `-sv_ins` and `-sv_del`, regardless of the empirical input.

-### Wave Region Mode
+### <a name="wave-region-mode"></a>Wave Region Mode

 In Wave region mode, you can specify different INDEL probabilities using a BED file defined by `region_bed_url`.
-For example, if you want to increase the SV INDEL probabilities in the TR (tandem repeat) regions of hg19, you can follow these steps.
+For example, if you want to increase the insertion and deletion probabilities in the tandem repeat (TR) regions of hg19, you can follow these steps.

-#### Step 1: Extract TR Regions
+#### <a name="step-1-extract-tr-regions"></a>Step 1: Extract TR Regions

 First, extract the TR regions' positions from UCSC and create a BED file with two columns (start; end) separated by a tab character (`\t`).